 4.2.
-Equipment Vendor Conformance Procedures
+Equipment Vendor Conformance Procedures 828

-Scanner and analysis software vendors will follow the assessment procedures in this section for a specific model of equipment to achieve conformance with this profile.
-Although vendor assessment procedures will use some of the same methods and tools as clinical sites, the assessment of vendor equipment is designed to be more rigorous.
-The combination of thorough testing of equipment by vendors along with numerous field test assessments by clinical sites is intended to help ensure that the claims of this profile will be met.
+Scanner and analysis software vendors will follow the assessment procedures in this section for a specific 829 model of equipment to achieve conformance with this Profile.
+Although vendor assessment procedures will 830 831 use some of the same methods and tools as clinical sites, the assessment of vendor equipment is designed 832 to be more rigorous.
+The combination of thorough testing of equipment by vendors along with numerous field test assessments by clinical sites is intended to help ensure that the claims of this Profile will be met.
+833

-4.2.1 Scanner Vendor Assessment Procedure
+834 4.2.1 Scanner Vendor Assessment Procedure

-Scanner vendors will first establish a set of preferred protocols (i.e. equipment settings) for clinical sites to use on their equipment.
-Because slight modifications of a protocol setting (e.g. use of a different mA setting for each patient) is permitted in this profile, scanner vendors are required to verify that the requirements of this profile will still be met even when scanning with common protocol variations.
-A Design of Experiments (DOE) approach will be used to evaluate the performance of a scanner under varying conditions from each preferred protocol setting.
+Scanner vendors will first establish a set of preferred protocols (i.e. equipment settings) for clinical sites to 835 836 use on their equipment.
+Because slight modifications of a protocol setting (e.g. use of a different mA setting 837 for each patient) is permitted in this Profile, scanner vendors are required to verify that the requirements 838 of this profile will still be met even when scanning with common protocol variations.
+A Design of 839 Experiments (DOE) approach will be used to evaluate the performance of a scanner under varying conditions from each preferred protocol setting.
+840

-The scanner vendor will perform the following steps to demonstrate that a specific scanner model is conformant with this profile:
+842 The scanner vendor will perform the following steps to demonstrate that a specific scanner model is conformant with this Profile: 843

+- 844

+- 845 (1) Identify and use a single clinically operating CT scanner for the specific model being evaluated.

+- 846

-- (1) Identify and use a single clinically operating CT scanner for the specific model being evaluated. - (2) Define one or more CT acquisition protocols that will be communicated to clinical sites as a proposed vendor recommended acquisition protocol for this model scanner.
-Each proposed vendor recommended acquisition protocol must meet the requirements of this profile and obtain a passing automated image quality report according to the steps in section 4.3.1, or may use another QIBAapproved method. - (3) For each vendor recommended acquisition protocol, a 24 full factorial DOE will be defined and performed with variation on mAs, field of view, pitch, and iterative recon setting (if appropriate, table height if not).
-The DOE will also have three repeat acquisitions for the recommended acquisition protocol.
-For example, a recommended CT acquisition protocol with the following settings:
+- 847 (2) Define one or more CT acquisition protocols that will be communicated to clinical sites as a 848 proposed vendor recommended acquisition protocol for this model scanner.
+Each proposed vendor 849 recommended acquisition protocol must meet the requirements of this Profile and obtain a passing 850 automated image quality report according to the steps in section 4.3.1, or may use another QIBA-851 approved method. - 853 (3) For each vendor recommended acquisition protocol, a 24 full factorial DOE will be defined and 854 performed with variation on mAs, field of view, pitch, and iterative recon setting (if appropriate, table height if not).
+The DOE will also have three repeat acquisitions for the recommended 855